Time-Lagged Recurrence: a data-driven method to estimate the predictability of dynamical systems: Results and discussion

 We consider the Lorenz-63 attractor as an example of idealized dynamical system.
-The data for this test case is obtained from the numerical simulation of the Lorenz-63 system, with a time resolution of \num{5e-3} over \num{1e5} time steps, using the classical set of parameters that leads the system to be chaotic (for further details see Supplementary Information Section~\ref{sec:SI-lorenz63}).
+The data for this test case is obtained from the numerical simulation of the Lorenz-63 system, with a time resolution of \num{5e-3} over \num{1e5} time steps, using the classical set of parameters that leads the system to be chaotic (see SI Appendix section 1 for details).
 Figure~\ref{fig:fig2} shows the distribution of $\alpha_{\eta}$ for the Lorenz-63 system, for five different forecasting horizons: $\eta = [0.05, 0.1, 0.2, 1, 2]\eta_{\ell}$.
 The quantity $\eta_{\ell}$, that represents the Lyapunov time, is equal to $1.1$ time units and is computed as the inverse of the maximum Lyapunov exponent of the Lorenz-63 system.

 Figs.~\ref{fig:fig2}(a-e) depict the Lorenz attractor in the phase space colored by the values of $\alpha_{\eta}$, for the 5 different forecasting horizons considered.
 For each panel in Fig.~\ref{fig:fig2}(a-e), the title on the top reports the forecasting horizon, and the average of the local predictability, namely $\bar{\alpha}_{\eta}$.
 We note how, as we increase the forecasting horizon, $\bar{\alpha}_{\eta}$ tends to decrease, as also depicted by the increasingly darker colors from Fig.~\ref{fig:fig2}(a) to Fig.~\ref{fig:fig2}(e).
 This result is in agreement with what we shall expect -- the longer the forecasting horizon, the less predictable the system.
-This conclusion is also summarized in Fig.~\ref{fig:fig2}(f), that shows the distribution of $\alpha_{\eta}$ for the five different forecasting horizons: the two longest horizons display a distribution peaked on low values of predictability (<0.2), while shorter horizons tend to display distributions peaked toward higher values of predictability.
+This conclusion is also summarized in Fig.~\ref{fig:fig2}(f), that shows the distribution of $\alpha_{\eta}$ for the five different forecasting horizons: the two longest horizons display a distribution peaked on low values of predictability ($\sim 0.2$), while shorter horizons tend to display distributions peaked toward higher values of predictability.
+To further test the resilience of $\alpha_{\eta}$ to noise, we applied $\alpha_{\eta}$ to the Lorenz-63 system with stochastic diffusion terms for comparison (see SI Appendix Fig. S1).
+The results are similar to Fig.~\ref{fig:fig2}, while we observe small-scale fluctuations of $\alpha_{\eta}$ over the attractor and a more rapid drop in average predictability, as one shall expect.

 These results confirm that the predictability of the Lorenz-63 system is closely related to the local reference state in the phase space and the forecasting horizon.
 In addition, the phase-space distribution of $\alpha_{\eta}$ shows some interesting features, namely: for short forecasting horizons the region where the Lorenz-63 attractor switches lobes seem to have low predictability (Fig.~\ref{fig:fig2}(a)), while for longer forecasting horizons, also the wings of the attractor become less predictable (Fig.~\ref{fig:fig2}(b,c)).
 These findings are consistent with previous studies on local predictability of Lorenz systems~\cite{nese1989quantifying,palmer1993extended}.
 Remarkably, for forecasting horizons twice the Lyapunov time, the overall system loses predictability (Fig.~\ref{fig:fig2}(e)).